 As I started across a five-acre field, my own spirit led the way–encouraging me not to give up despite the fact that I was tired.

 And by the edge of the field, I did find a spirit hanging out.
 What was the cairn thinking?
-Maybe its expression was one of disgust that I’d ventured forth in its space.
+Maybe its expression as reflected at the base of the tree was one of disgust that I’d ventured forth in its space.
 Or perhaps it was forlorn that I was now taking my leave.

 I chose to believe the latter and gave thanks for the opportunity to wander among the spirits of Long Meadow Brook.